File Handling in Pillow¶

 Image.Image.seek()can load the appropriate frame.

-Image.Image.close()Closes the file pointer and destroys the core image object.
+Image.Image.close()Closes the file and destroys the core image object.
 This is used in the Pillow context manager support. e.g.:

 with Image.open('test.jpg') as img: ... # image operations here.

 The lifecycle of a single-frame image is relatively simple.
-The file
+The file must

-must remain open until the
+remain open until the

-close() function is
+close() function is called or the

 Multi-frame images are more complicated.
 The